-These jello dessert recipes are perfect for making those colorful desserts you enjoyed as a child.
+These old fashioned jello dessert recipes are perfect for making those colorful desserts you enjoyed as a child.
 Rich fruity flavors, jiggly jelly, and fluffy whipped cream.
-We're talking about real comfort food, the kind that's always fun to eat and looks every bit as good as it tastes.
+Folks, we're talking about real comfort food.
+The kind that's always fun to eat and looks every bit as good as it tastes.

 Mom's Recipe Scrapbooks (c.
 1920s)

 Prepare 2 or more of your favorite jello flavors as directed on the packages.
 Turn into separate bowls and chill.
 Once the jello is firm, break it up into small bits with a fork, keeping the flavors separated.

 Arrange jello bits of 2 flavors in sherbet glasses.
 Insert 3 striped candy sticks in each glass for serving.
 Perfect for a children's party treat.

 Flavors that go together well are orange and strawberry, raspberry and lemon, or lime and orange.

 Dissolve strawberry jello (or your favorite jello flavor) in boiling water following package instructions.
 Chill until partially set, then fold in strawberries, or other fruit.